Lynn Arsenault - BNID Board Chair; Owner and Grant Consultant of LMA Grant Consulting LLC

 Jacques (Teddy) Chery holds a dual masters degree in Political Science and Public Administration, and has a strong professional background working in state, municipal, and federal government.
 Through his experience in constituent services, Teddy brings a large network of Boston-based connections such as political leaders, social service providers, philanthropists, and more, that will be an asset to the BNID team.

-Raina Fox, MA, is currently the Senior Manager of the Executive Office at InterAction where she manages and leads on key communications, strategy, policy, and partnerships on behalf of the Executive Office, including Board management.
+Raina Fox, MA, is currently a consultant with Amnesty International USA, working with the Directors of Amnesty Sections to build greater collaboration and co-learning across areas of work.
+She recently completed three years as the Senior Manager of the Executive Office at InterAction where she managed and led on key communications, strategy, policy, and partnerships on behalf of the Executive Office, including Board management.

-Raina has spent the last 13+ years directing, developing, and growing collaborative, high-impact, globally celebrated programs that elevate marginalized voices and build movements for peace, justice, sustainable development, and social change in the U.S., India, Hong Kong, Jordan, Morocco, Australia, and beyond.
-Prior to InterAction, she was Executive Director of Boston Network for International Development, and was based at Oxfam coordinating international COVID-19 campaigns and advocacy efforts, collaborating on global feminist research initiatives, human rights, racial and labor justice efforts in the U.S. From 2015-2018 she was Programs Director for Millennium Campus Network where she developed and launched a global SDG fellowship program that now engages 1000+ undergrads in 20+ countries every year in partnership with U.N.
+Raina has spent the last 15+ years directing, developing, and growing collaborative, high-impact, globally celebrated programs that elevate marginalized voices and build movements for peace, justice, sustainable development, and social change in the U.S., India, Hong Kong, Jordan, Morocco, Australia, and beyond.
+This included acting as Executive Director of Boston Network for International Development, coordinating Oxfam’s international COVID-19 campaigns and advocacy efforts, collaborating on global feminist research initiatives, human rights, racial and labor justice efforts in the U.S, and directing programs for Millennium Campus Network where she developed and launched a global SDG fellowship program that now engages 6000+ undergrads in 35+ countries every year in partnership with U.N.
 Academic Impact.
-Her other professional experiences have included working on youth innovation programs with UNDP Arab States in Jordan, at a grassroots sustainable livelihoods NGO in Kutch, India as an AJWS World Partners Fellow, at a small cultural nonprofit in Hong Kong, and with a range of nonprofits, museums, and universities across the U.S.
+Her other professional experiences have included working on youth innovation programs with UNDP Arab States in Jordan, at a grassroots sustainable livelihoods NGO in Kutch, India as an AJWS World Partners Fellow, at a small cultural nonprofit in Hong Kong, and with a range of nonprofits, museums, and universities across the U.S. She holds MAs in Public Humanities from Brown University and Peace and Conflict Studies from the University of Queensland, Australia.

 Adam B. Korn - BNID Co-Founder; Attorney, Allen Matkins